 How to Do Well in Your Observation

-Do Your Homework – It is key to go in knowing your students before beginning an observation with your evaluator.
+Do Your Homework – It is key to get to know your students before beginning an observation with your evaluator.
 Take the time to look over what they worked on in class before and determine if you need to add any additional elements for this particular day, such as a homework assignment or quiz.
 Make sure that you make your expectations clear for your students during the introduction of the lesson.

 Leave Nothing Undone – For every single task that an evaluator assigns to you, make sure that you accomplish it.
 This means making sure that each element is covered appropriately and completely.
 If your evaluator asks the class a question, make certain that every student has time to answer.
 You don’t want to leave any questions unanswered or give any students the impression that they are not required to participate.

-Be Positive – The Danielson Framework requires evaluators to provide feedback in a straightforward manner, so it’s important for you to do the same when providing feedback during an observation to your teacher candidates or other educators.
+Be Positive – The Danielson Framework requires evaluators to provide feedback straightforwardly, so you need to do the same when providing feedback during an observation to your teacher candidates or other educators.
 Don’t make excuses or try to downplay what happened.
 Be positive, however, in your approach to what went well and what can be improved upon.

 By following these three guidelines, educators will have a better chance of doing well on their observations and showcasing their best selves during the process.